 - Supported currencies: An extension of geographic coverage, for a payment gateway to be good for your business, it should support the currencies in the countries you are targeting.

 - Payment method: Most payment gateways support the more common Visa and Master credit cards.
 The differentiator can be the support for other credit card service providers like American Express, Chase, Discover, etc., alternative payment channels like bank account transfers, Debit Cards, PayPal, cash on delivery, checks, etc.

-- Cost: Payment gateways like Paypal are free to set up and charge only for every transaction.
+- Cost: Payment gateways like PayPal are free to set up and charge only for every transaction.
 Some other payment gateways have a setup fee.
-The cost per transaction also can vary between payment gateways.
-You need to evaluate what is optimal for you between features needed and costs.
+The cost per transaction varies depending on the payment gateway provider you choose.

-With the internet being omnipresent and various choice of products and services available online, internet payment gateways facilitate communication within banks.
-They are required for all online and credit card transactions.
+With the internet being omnipresent and various choices of products and services available, e-commerce payment gateway providers facilitate communication within banks.
+They are required for all online payments and credit card transactions.
 Payment gateways are a secure medium to conduct operations safely, without a doubt or worry.
 If you need more information about payment gateways or how to set up one for your business, experts at Flying Cow Design can help.